darwinia-network/darwinia-docs-deprecated/content/blog/2020-03-12-crab-coming-en.md

 3. Crab is a testnet.
 Its purpose is mainly to test and perform various radical experiments.
 Therefore, the tokens and assets running on it have no other value than the experimental and test value.

-4. Crab’s tokens are CRING and cKTON, with the same parameters as Darwinia Mainnet, and use the same Staking mechanism and inflation model.
-The initial supply of CRING is 2000M, and the supply of cKTON is 0.
+4. Crab’s tokens are CRING and CKTON, with the same parameters as Darwinia Mainnet, and use the same Staking mechanism and inflation model.
+The initial supply of CRING is 2000M, and the supply of CKTON is 0.

 **For Crab to simulate the real economic environment to a certain extent, Darwinia will plan:**